wandb/weave/docs/docs/guides/core-types/evaluations.md

     @weave.op()
     def predict(self, question: str):
-        # here's where you would add your LLM call and return the output
+        # Here's where you would add your LLM call and return the output
         return {'generated_text': 'Hello, ' + self.prompt}

 model = MyModel(prompt='World')